Q-Minh/nihu/dox/custom_element.md

 ============

 In this tutorial we introduce a new element type into the NiHu toolbox.
-The new element type will be a 3D four noded quadrangle element special in the sense that its nodes are located inside the element, at the Gaussian integration points of the element domain.
+The new element type will be a 3D four noded quadrangle element special in the sense that its shape function nodes are located inside the element, at the Gaussian integration points of the element domain.

 In the NiHu toolbox, elements and fields are described by interpolation funcions.
 So, in order to define the new element, a new interpolation function set needs to be introduced.